ncbi/ribovore/00README.txt

 # 'questionable' means that this model will have the
 # 'questionable_model' unusual feature reported for it.
 #
-# Any model not listed here will have the 'unacceptable_model'
+# Any model not listed here will have the 'UnacceptableModel'
 # unusual feature reported for it.
 SSU_rRNA_archaea questionable
 SSU_rRNA_bacteria acceptable